Bloomsbury: Economy

 In February 2010, businesses were balloted on an expansion of the InHolborn Business Improvement District (BID) to include the southern part of Bloomsbury.
 Only businesses with a rateable value in excess of £60,000 could vote as only these would pay the BID levy.
 This expansion of the BID into Bloomsbury was supported by Camden Council.
 The proposal was passed and part of Bloomsbury was brought within the InHolborn BID.

 Controversy was raised during this BID renewal when InHolborn proposed collecting Bloomsbury, St Giles and Holborn under the name of "Midtown", since it was seen as "too American".
 Businesses were informed about the BID proposals, but there was little consultation with residents or voluntary organisations.
 InHolborn produced a comprehensive business plan aimed at large businesses.
 Bloomsbury is now part of InMidtown BID with its 2010 to 2015 business plan and a stated aim to make the area "a quality environment in which to work and live, a vibrant area to visit, and a profitable place in which to do business".

+Bloomsbury is a constituent part of the Knowledge Quarter, an innovation district that encompasses a high concentration of over 100 academic, cultural, and scientific institutions within a one-mile radius of King's Cross.